 At Christ Church CE Primary we firmly believe Mathematics equips pupils with a uniquely powerful set of tools to understand and change the world.
 Mathematics is an integral aspect of life and with this in mind we strive to ensure that all our children develop a positive and enthusiastic attitude towards mathematics that will stay with them throughout their life.

-Teachers endeavour at all times to set work that is challenging, motivating and encourages the pupils to think about how they learn and to talk about what they have been learning.
-Teachers plan problem solving and investigational activities on a regular basis to ensure that pupils develop the skills of mathematical thinking and enquiry.
+Teachers endeavour at all times to set work that is challenging, motivating and encourages the pupils to think about and talk clearly about their learning.
+Daily lessons are planned with a balance of varied fluency, reasoning and problem solving plus regular investigational activities to ensure that pupils develop their skills of mathematical thinking and enquiry.

 We aim to provide a stimulating environment with high quality resources so that pupils can develop their mathematical skills to the full.
 Through teaching with a creative / investigative approach, children will learn to understand, distil and clarify information; consider what they know that will help them to solve problems, realizing what they need to know next; create systems and strategies, organizing information in a way that helps find patterns and ultimately solutions and to communicate and present their findings effectively.

 At Christ Church CE Primary we recognise the importance of establishing a deep and secure foundation in mental calculation and recall of number facts before standard written methods are introduced.
-The use of accurate mathematical vocabulary is essential in all our teaching and children are expected to use it in their verbal and written explanations.
+The use of accurate mathematical vocabulary is essential in all our teaching and children are expected to use it in all their verbal and written explanations.
 To encourage the learning of times tables we use a variety of methods including Times Tables Rock Stars (TTRS) which allows pupils to incrementally build up their speed and accuracy in the recall of multiplication and division facts.

 Using and applying mathematics

-Every Summer, we hold a Games for Gains Week where each class the children plan, design and produce a selection of games that are played by other classes for a small charge of 1, 2 or 5p.
+Every Summer, we hold a Games for Gains Week where the children in each class plan, design and produce a selection of games that are played by other classes for a small charge of 1, 2 or 5p.
 All money raised goes to our enhancing mathematics resources across the school.

 Total amount of money raised from the event was £449.52.
 Please see our "make waves" link to see photos from the day.